mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

  2. Iterate over the yList and delete the value at anomaly index with the same value as anomaly value
  3. combine the xList and yList after modification in a list of x and y pairs

- We assume x and y lists are the same size and are ordered
+ We assume x and y lists are the same size and are ordered.

 {:id="AnomalyDetection.Clear" class="method"} <i/> Clear()
 : Removes all the entries from the Data Series.

 {:id="AnomalyDetection.DetectAnomalies" class="method returns list"} <i/> DetectAnomalies(*dataList*{:.list},*threshold*{:.number})
 : Calculates the mean and standard deviation of the data, and then checks each data point's Z-score against the threshold.
- If a data point's Z-score is greater than the threshold, the data point is labeled as anomaly
+ If a data point's Z-score is greater than the threshold, the data point is labeled as anomaly.

 {:id="AnomalyDetection.GetAllEntries" class="method returns list"} <i/> GetAllEntries()
 : Returns all entries of the data series.